lukasbrunner/ClimWIP/README.md

 ClimWIP
 =======

-A collection of functions to do Climate model Weighting by Independence and Performance (ClimWIP).
+A collection of functions to perform Climate model Weighting by Independence and Performance (ClimWIP).

 Content
 -------